 If you would like to visit a different University, please consider other funding opportunities.

-Awards are on offer to postgraduate research (MPhil/PhD) students, postdoctoral fellows and academic staff members who are at an early stage in their careers.
+Awards are on offer to postgraduate research (MPhil/PhD) students, postdoctoral fellows and Early Career's Researchers (ECR's) (academic members of staff whom are within 10 years of completing their PhD as defined within Athena Swan).
 You will need to contact us to discuss your application if you are in your nominal or third year of your PhD, as an award will not be made it may negatively impact a candidate's ability to complete their thesis.

 Staff who have previously been successful in securing another WUN Fund support are eligible to apply for funds for an entirely different project after two years from the first award.